WSWUP/WREVAP/README.md

 # WREVAP

-Python implementation of "Operational Estimates of Areal Evapotranspiration and Lake Evaporation - Program WREVAP" code
+Operational Estimates of Areal Evapotranspiration and Lake Evaporation - Program WREVAP Python implementation of the original Fortran model.

 # Original Documentation